-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 [Day 3] Day trip to Kobe or Hiroshima from Osaka

-Kobe is 6th biggest city in Japan and there is a breathtaking night view.
+Kobe is 6th biggest city in Japan and one of the most attractive cities in Kansai Region.

-Due to the beauty, it is said “The Million Dollar Night View” in Japan.
+The city is famous for a breathtaking night view, and it’s often called “The Million Dollar Night View”.

-Kobe city locates between Seto Inland Sea and Rokko Mountain.
+Kobe City is located between Seto Inland Sea and Rokko Mountain.

 In addition, there are not only night view, but also a lot of worth-to-visit places and activities.